Satyam882/Advance-java/README.md

 Unlike JDBC, Hibernate allows developers to write their database-driven Java applications using normal, object-oriented semantics
 # What is difference between Spring and Hibernate?
 Spring is useful for transaction management, aspect-oriented programming, and dependency injection.
 Hibernate provides Object-Relational Persistence and Query service for applications.
 Spring has a number of modules such as Spring core, Spring MVC, Spring Security, Spring JDBC & more.
+# Why JPA is better than Hibernate?
+So your choices are this: hibernate, toplink, etc...
+The advantage to JPA is that it allows you to swap out your implementation if need be.
+The disadvantage is that the native hibernate/toplink/etc...
+API may offer functionality that the JPA specification doesn't support.